Which Wellness Petite Entrees Casserole Wet Recipes Get

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a moderate amount of meat.

-However, with 44% of the total calories in our example coming from fat versus just 22% from protein, some recipes may not be suitable for every animal.
-In addition, this same finding also prevents us from awarding the brand a higher rating.
+However, with 44% of the total calories in our example coming from fat versus just 22% from protein, some recipes may not be suitable for animals on a low fat diet.

-Wellness Petite Entrees Casserole is a meat-based wet dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+Wellness Petite Entrees Casserole is a grain-free wet dog food using a moderate amount of named meats as its dominant source of animal protein, thus receiving 3 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.